samlee2015jp/postgresql/README.md

      alias pg_stop="brew services stop postgresql"
      alias pg_restart="brew services restart postgresql"

-     createdb `whoami`
+     createdb `postgres`
-     psql whoami
+     psql postgres

      create user postgres with encrypted password 'postgres';
-     grant all privileges on database whoami to postgres;
+     grant all privileges on database postgres to postgres;

 Run the alias you just created: pg_start.
 Use this comment to start your database service.